Damangir/Cascade/README.md

 Introduction
 -------
 Cascade, Classification of White Matter Changes, is a fully automated tool for quantification of White Matter Changes.
-Cascade is designed to be as flexible as possible. and can work with all sort of input sequences.
-It can work without any manually delineated samples as reference.
+Cascade is designed to be as flexible as possible and can work with all sort of input sequences.
+It can work without any manually delineated samples as reference. __Cascade is designed to work alongside other workflows such as FreeSurfer, SPM and FSL; and not as stand alone software; i.e. Cascade should be run as an extension to existing pipeline to add the capacity to analyse white matter changes.
+Using Cascade as stand alone software (with its pre-processing) is for demonstration only and should not be used in real research setting.__

 Please [report any issue](https://github.com/Damangir/Cascade/issues) at https://github.com/Damangir/Cascade/issues.